Staff Bubble Glass Flush Mount Or Wall Lamp

 Manufacturer: Staff & Schwarz Leuchtenwerke GMBH, Lemgo, Germany.

-Other versions: Made in 3 different sizes and used in many forms.
+Other versions: This Staff bubble glass flush mount or wall lamp exists in 3 different sizes and was made in many forms.
 Also made as a pendent lamp, a combined pendant lamp, table lamps and others.
 Also made quadrangular.
 A nice example of a pendant chandelier with the same glass parts as this flush mount or wall lamp can be found here on Vintageinfo.

 Model number: P105 – 60 watt.

 These lamps are often attributed to Helena Tynell, but here bubble lamps are different.
 She designed bubble lamps in the sixties for Glashütte Limburg, another famous German lighting company.
 More info about those lamps can be found here on Vintageinfo.